xrnm/rails-elastic-beanstalk/README.md

             "Sid": "VisualEditor0",
             "Effect": "Allow",
             "Action": "s3:Get*",
-            "Resource": "arn:aws:s3:::<bucket>/*"
+            "Resource": [
+                "arn:aws:s3:::*/*",
+                "arn:aws:s3:::<bucket>"
+            ]
         },
         {
             "Sid": "VisualEditor1",
             "Effect": "Allow",
             "Action": "s3:List*",
-            "Resource": "arn:aws:s3:::<bucket>/*"
+            "Resource": [
+                "arn:aws:s3:::*/*",
+                "arn:aws:s3:::<bucket>"
+            ]
         }
     ]
 }
 ```

-Finally, ensure your RDS instance is configured to accept connections from the instances
-and that you setup your DNS properly
+#### 4. Create and Upload configuration files
+1. Create a database.yml file that contains the endpoint and credentials for your new or existing RDS instance
+2. Create your application.yml file to hold any environment variables of interest. `rails-elastic-beanstalk` comes with `figaro` installed
+3. Create a secrets.yml file.
+Use may use `rake secret` to generate a new token
+4. Find or create your SSL key and certificate for your desired domain
+5. Upload all of these files to your new S3 bucket

+#### 5. Update `.ebextensions/01_files.config`
+This configuration file executes during deployment and pulls important files from S3 so
+sensitive data does not have to be stored in the repository.
+The 5 files that are stored
+in S3 for this starter application are:

+1. SSL Key
+2. SSL Certificate
+3. application.yml - May contain API keypairs or other sensitive data.
+4. database.yml - Will contain access credentials to RDS
+5. secrets.yml - Contains a secret used by Rails for cookie verification

+In `.ebextensions/01_files.config` overwrite the placeholders with your bucket name, region, and the role you created in step 3

-#### 4. Deploy
+#### 6. Deploy

 Once all of that is completed, from the application root directory commit all of your changes
-and execute the command `eb create <environment>` where <environment> is of the same name
+and execute the command `eb create <environment>` You can pick any environment name that serves your purposes
-as in step 2.

 Once the deployment completes do

 `eb open`

-#### 5. Success
+#### 7. Success

+## Limitations and Considerations

 ## MIT License